fleekxyz/awesome-fleek/README.md

 # 🔰 Getting Started
-Ensure that you have gone through the above given resourcesto build your technical foundation before contributing.
+Ensure that you have gone through the above given resources to build your technical foundation before contributing.
 To start experimenting with Fleek Edge Functions, head over to [Fleek Network Code Playground](https://code-playground.on-fleek.app/)

 To learn more on how to use the code playground - [follow this tutorial](https://x.com/fleek_net/status/1753531279432126840)